eclipse-hono/hono/site/documentation/content/user-guide/http-adapter.md

     as request parameter at the end.
 * Request Body:
   * (optional) Arbitrary data representing the result of processing the command on the device.
+* Response Headers:
+  * (optional) `content-type`: A media type describing the semantics and format of payload contained in the response body.
+    This header will only be present if the request failed and the response body contains error details.
+* Response Body:
+  * (optional) Error details, if status code is >= 400.
 * Status Codes:
   * 202 (Accepted): The response has been successfully delivered to the application that has sent the command.
   * 400 (Bad Request): The request cannot be processed because the command status is missing.